dkarunakaran/computer-interact/README.md

 from dotenv import load_dotenv
 ```
 2. Initializing the Supervisor:
 The Supervisor class manages different web agents.
-We need to specify any agents that required tokens.
-All others are not needed to mention.
+We need to specify agents that will be used.
 ```
 load_dotenv()  # Load environment variables
-token_required_agents = []
-supervisor = Supervisor(token_required_agents=token_required_agents)
+required_agents = [] # if you don't specify any agents, browser agent only works. supervisor = Supervisor(required_agents=required_agents)

 # Configure the supervisor for automation task
 supervisor.configure()